Ombra mai fu: Music

 Originally composed to be sung by a soprano castrato (and typically sung in modern performances of Serse by a countertenor, contralto or a mezzo-soprano; sometimes even by a tenor or high baritone an octave below), it has been arranged for other voice types and instruments, including solo organ, solo piano, violin or cello and piano, and string ensembles, often under the title "Largo from Xerxes" or (as in Thornton Wilder's Our Town) simply "Handel's Largo", although the original tempo is marked larghetto.
-It has been used by Haendel himself as the main theme of the third movement (larguetto) of the so called "concerto pasticcio" in D dur for oboe.
+It has been used by Handel himself as the main theme of the third movement (larguetto) of the so called "concerto pasticcio" in D dur for oboe.

 In the opera, the aria is preceded by a short recitativo accompagnato of 9 bars, setting the scene ("Frondi tenere e belle").
 The aria itself is also short; it consists of 52 bars and typically lasts three to four minutes.

 The instrumentation is for a string section: first and second violins, viola, and basses.
 The key signature is F major, the time signature is 3/4 time.
 The vocal range covers C_{4} to F_{5} with a tessitura from F_{4} to F_{5}.